Local food distributor can now bring you groceries to your car

-VISALIA, California (KGPE) – Valley Food Service, a local distributor known for dropping off food to restaurants, is extending its services to the public.
+VISALIA, California (KSEE) – Valley Food Service, a local distributor known for dropping off food to restaurants, is extending its services to the public.

 Steve Singleton, the owner of Valley Food Service, has been in business for decades, and never in that time, has he expanded his service to residents, but he said it was time to do so given the impact COVID-19 has had on the community.